Dupuytren’s contracture surgery and treatment

 - It gets slowly worse over time

-- It begins with lumps or ridges on your palms
+- At the early stages, it begins with lumps or ridges on your palms

 - It can affect other parts of your body in its more aggressive types

 When should I seek treatment for Dupuytren’s contracture?

 Dupuytren’s contracture has a profound effect on an individual’s ability to function.
 If you feel that you’re unable to straighten your fingers then you should seek advice from your GP.

 What is Dupuytren’s contracture release surgery?

 Surgical release is the most common form of treatment although other forms of treatment include needle release or injection.
 A surgical release involves removing the thickened bands, Dupuytren’s tissue (all or a part of it) and straightening the affected digit (finger).
 This is carried out mostly under general anaesthesia or a regional block.